bus710/nrf-development-in-linux/README.md

 Download the installer from:
 - https://code.visualstudio.com/download

-Some extensions are required:
+Some extensions are required as well:
 - C/C++ (ms-vscode.cpptools)
-- C++ Intellisense (austin.code-gnu-global)
 - Cortex-Debug (marus25.cortex-debug)

 Once VSCODE and the extensions are ready: